Stormwater Pollution Prevention

 The City of Richmond is committed to healthy watercourses, and protecting the water in our sloughs, ditches, and the Fraser River.
 A key element of watercourse protection is properly managing stormwater and groundwater.

 Businesses that discharge waste water into the sewer system may have to comply with Metro Vancouver’s Liquid Waste Regulatory Program.
-Persons or businesses handling polluting substances should comply with the City’s Pollution Prevention bylaw (#8475).
+Persons or businesses handling polluting substances should comply with the City’s Pollution Prevention and Clean-up Bylaw No. 8475.

 Likewise, persons or businesses engaged in excavation requiring pumping of groundwater must enter into a Non-Stormwater Discharge Agreement.